 - and catering for every type of event.

 As a result of their efforts, McCaffrey’s was awarded “2017 Overall Outstanding Fresh Excellence,” from Progressive Grocer.
-Pete Catoe (CEO, Founder, and President of ECRS) was honored to have the privilege of introducing Jim McCaffrey IV for this outstanding award and recognition at The NGA Show 2017 in Las Vegas, NV.
+I was honored to have the privilege of introducing Jim McCaffrey IV for this outstanding award and recognition at The NGA Show 2017 this past week in Las Vegas, NV.

 Incredibly High-Touch Customer Service